Marzoukath/Marzoukath/README.md

 </p>

-## Hey! 👋
-I'm Marzoukath AGBODJA.
+I'm Marzoukath AGBODJA and I love data and AI.
+But i'm web developper too using laravel.

 ## Skills
-- 👨‍💻 TypeScript, JavaScript, Lua, C, Go, PHP, C#, etc...
-- ⚙️ React, Svelte, Vue
-- 👁️ SASS, CSS, Stylus
-- 💽 MySQL, SQL, Mongo
+- Languages: Python, SQL, Php
+-
+-

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>